christrotter/whisper-automation/README.md

 Key points are...
 - FifoQueue: this configures the queue from default 'standard' to 'fifo'; going for 'exactly once' message processing
 - ContentBasedDeduplication: with our config, it hashes the message body as a UID (*our director diff code ensures this is always going to be unique*)
 - VisibilityTimeout: How long SQS prevents other consumers from picking the message up.
+Set to max in case of ultra-poor performance.
 - MessageRetentionPeriod: Drop message from queue after this many seconds.
 - ReceiveMessageWaitTimeSeconds: Long polling, just for Jeff.